Tips to Make Your Holiday Celebration Healthier

 The annual holiday-palooza starts Dec.
 10, with the first day of Hanukkah, and ends Jan.
 1 on New Year’s Day.
 In between is Christmas Eve, Christmas Day, Kwanzaa and New Year’s Eve.
 They feature gatherings with food, drinks and delectable desserts.
 But there are ways to celebrate in style without compromising your weight or health.

 Holiday party season can be particularly hard if you have diabetes, so we have some tips for you, as well.

-Two great places to find general nutrition advice if you buy individual or family health plans on your own is through the Better You Strides program and at your local Florida Blue Center.
+Two great places to find general nutrition advice if you buy individual or family health plans on your own is through the Better You Strides program and at your local Florida Blue Center where the team is working virtually to help you.
 (Find your neighborhood center here.)
 But here are some other tips to stay on track during the holidays.

 Here are some suggestions on making healthier holiday choices when you’re hosting an event, courtesy of the U.S. Department of Agriculture.
 You can find more here.